jeremyBanks/ez/CONTRIBUTING.md

 order to have full control of the public interface given the use of macros.

-The only public interface is the `ez` crate, but most implementation code lives in `ez-internal`.
+The only public interface is the `ez` crate, but most implementation code lives in `ez-impl`.

 Macros created with `#[macro_export] macro_rules` are automatically exported at the top level of the crate where they're defined.
-We define them in `ez_internal` so that `ez` can choose where to re-export them publicly.
+We define them in `ez_impl` so that `ez` can choose where to re-export them publicly.

 Procedural macros must be defined in their own crate, from which they must be exported at the top level.
-We define our procedural macro's internal logic in `ez_internal` using `proc_macro2` so that it's easier to reuse and test.
+We define our procedural macro's internal logic in `ez_impl` using `proc_macro2` so that it's easier to reuse and test.
 We actually export them as procedural macros through the `ez_proc_macro` crate, and `ez` can choose where to re-export them publicly.

 Examples are included in `./crates/ez/examples`, but when you run examples locally they're actually run through `./crates/ez-examples/examples`, which is a